gregory-bopp/gregory-bopp.github.io/index.md

 # About Me

-My statistical interests include Bayesian hierarchical modeling, inference for dynamical systems, experimental design, and spatio-temporal statistics.
+My statistical interests include Bayesian hierarchical modeling, inference for dynamical systems, experimental design, and Gaussian processes.
 I am especially interested in applications of statistics that build upon our knowledge of biological and physical systems.
 I have worked on a diverse set of problems in government and industry settings.
 These have included topics such as:

  - Characterizing the degree to which the use of high-flow nasal cannula devices disperse SARS-CoV-2 aerosols when being used to support of patients with COVID-19.
  - Exploring how fish growth and population dynamics are influenced by spatially varying factors governing nutrient bioavailabilty.